BabylonJS/OldDocumentationSite/content/How_To/scene/Fast_Build.md

 ## Importing Models for Your World

-Since the `createDefault......` helpers take into account any models in the scene they can only be applied after the model is loaded and so are placed in the callback function.
+Since the `createDefault...` helpers take into account any models in the scene they can only be applied after the model is loaded and so are placed in the callback function.
 For example

 ```javascript
 BABYLON.SceneLoader.Append("https://www.babylonjs.com/Assets/DamagedHelmet/glTF/", "DamagedHelmet.gltf", scene, function (meshes) {